A right-to-buy mortgage is for people who want to buy their council or housing association home that they have been renting.

-Right to buy is a government backed scheme which allows tenants of council or housing association properties that have been renting for a minimum of three years the ability to purchase their home at a discount price.
-After 3 years as a council or housing association tenant you can apply for the right to buy via the government website, fill out some forms and this starts the process.
+Right to buy is a government-backed scheme that allows tenants of council or housing association properties that have been renting for a minimum of three years the ability to purchase their home at a discount price.
+After three years as a council or housing association tenant, you can apply for the right to buy via the government website and fill out some forms, starting the process.
 The maximum discount you can get in England is £84,200 and £112,300 if you live in London.

-The longer you have been a tenant the more discount you will receive, however after 3 years of tenancy the minimum discount is 35% of the full market value of your home.
-An example would be as follows; Lets assume you've been a council tenant in Mansfield for 3 years and the current full market value of your home is £100,000.
-This means that if you're eligible for the right to buy discount when you apply to your local authority you would get a 35% reduction from £100,000 which means you could buy your £100,000 value home for £65,000.
+The longer you have been a tenant, the more discount you will receive; however, after three years of a tenancy, the minimum discount is 35% of the full market value of your home.
+An example would be as follows; let's assume you've been a council tenant in Mansfield for three years and your home's current full market value is £100,000.
+This means that if you're eligible for the right to buy discount when you apply to your local authority, you will get a 35% reduction from £100,000, which means you could buy your £100,000 value home for £65,000.

-The amount of discount that you are eligible for increases by 1% per year after 5 years of tenancy up to a maximum of 70% (or the cap of £84,200 whichever is the lower).
-So if you had been a council tenant for say 10 years your total discount might look something like this - 35% for the first 3 years and then 1% per year for years 5 to 10, which would mean you had a total discount of 40%
+The amount of discount you are eligible for increases by 1% per year after five years of tenancy up to a maximum of 70% (or the cap of £84,200, whichever is the lower).
+So if you had been a council tenant for say ten years, your total discount might look something like this - 35% for the first three years and then 1% per year for years 5 to 10, which would mean you had a total discount of 40%

 Things to remember!

-There is no such things as a right to buy mortgage in it's own right, but there are mortgage lenders that allow you to purchase your council home taking into account the legalities around buying from your public sector landlord.
-As long as you meet all the relevant lending & affordability criteria you have access to broadly the same mortgage ranges as everyone else.
-However mortgage lenders may impose specific conditions in some circumstances.
+There are no such things as a right to buy a mortgage in its own right, but there are mortgage lenders that allow you to purchase your council home taking into account the legalities around buying from your public sector landlord.
+As long as you meet all the relevant lending & affordability criteria, you have access to broadly the same mortgage ranges as everyone else.
+However, mortgage lenders may impose specific conditions in some circumstances.

 Can I use the right to buy discount as my deposit?

-There are a number of mortgage lenders that will allow you to use the whole discount that you receive from the right to by scheme as the deposit, meaning that you can buy your council home without having to put your own deposit down.
-However some lenders do require you to have some form of deposit such as 5%
+Several mortgage lenders will allow you to use the right to buy discount you receive from the right to by scheme as the deposit, meaning that you can buy your council home without having to put your deposit down.
+However, some lenders require you to have some form of deposit, such as 5%.

 Can I borrow additional money when I apply for my mortgage?

-If you're thinking about applying for the right to buy the first place to start is by talking to us so we can make sure that you'll be able to get the mortgage that you'll need.
-Once we have confirmed you are eligible for a mortgage we can help you with the right to buy application and talk you through the full process along with helping to explain the legal side and making sure that your paperwork is filled in correctly to prevent time wasting and unnecessary delays to your home ownership.
+If you're thinking about applying for the right to buy, the first place to start is by talking to us to make sure that you'll be able to get the mortgage you'll need.
+Once we have confirmed you are eligible for a mortgage, we can help you with the right to buy the application and talk you through the full process, along with helping to explain the legal side and making sure that your paperwork is filled in correctly to prevent time-wasting and unnecessary delays to your homeownership.

 Right to Buy isn't as straight forward as a normal home purchase but don't let that put you off

-We are independent mortgage brokers covering Mansfield, Sutton-in-Ashfield & Chesterfield.
-If you need a mortgage broker in Mansfield, mortgage broker in Sutton-in-Ashfield or mortgage broker in Chesterfield we're here to help
+We are independent mortgage brokers covering Mansfield & Sutton-in-Ashfield.
+If you need a mortgage broker in Mansfield or a mortgage broker in Sutton-in-Ashfield, we're here to help.

 09:00 – 20:00